cosmos/sdk-tutorials/hands-on-exercise/5-ibc-adv/9-ibc-app-leaderboard.md

 <HighlightBox type="tip">

-Like you did in the previous section, you need to make the adjustments in the Protobuf files `proto/leaderboard/board.proto` and `proto/leaderboard/genesis.proto`.
+As in the previous section, you need to make adjustments in the Protobuf files `proto/leaderboard/board.proto` and `proto/leaderboard/genesis.proto`.
 Make sure to import `gogoproto/gogo.proto` and use `[(gogoproto.nullable) = false];` for the `PlayerInfo` and the `Board`.
-And you will need to adjust the `x/leaderboard/genesis_test.go` like you did in the previous section.
+You will also need to adjust the `x/leaderboard/genesis_test.go` like you did in the previous section.

 </HighlightBox>